- Who can go to RCHS?

 .
 Don't know what "core curriculum" means?
 Visit the Core FAQ Page.

-- Students must take five core courses each Fall Term and Spring Term
+- All students must take five core courses each Fall and Spring Term

 - Students must take one core course during May Term and an afternoon "mini-course"